jkjustjoshing/blog/src/pages/blog/2019-07-23-candlelight-12-hour.md

 * Base level of success: 50km/31miles - <span style="color: green">succeeded</span>

 The [Candlelight 12 Hour Ultra](https://candlelight12hour.org/)
 This was my 3rd ultramarathon in as many fortnights, and I'm definitely starting to feel the fatigue.
 I've realized that doing so many races so close together is a sacrifice of quality in exchange for quantity.
-It's fascenating seeing how quickly I can get my body to recover, but this experience has shown that I shouldn't expect to be fully recovered 2 weeks after a race.
+It's fascenating seeing how much (or little) I can get my body to recover in just 2 weeks, but this experience has shown that I shouldn't expect to be fully recovered just 14 days after a race.

+In preparation for the sleep deprivation of running from 7pm through 7am, I stayed up until 1am Thursday night and slept until 9am, arriving to work late on Friday.
+I then stayed up until 3am on Friday, and slept until 11am on Saturday.
+I think this shift was very helpful, and allowed me to be awake enough to complete the race and safely drive home afterwards.